syncfusion-content/uwp-docs/uwp/SfRotator/navigation-modes.md

 # NavigationStripMode

 The `NavigationStripMode` property specifies the appearance of navigation bar items.
-The image datas can be selected either by Thumbnail or by Dots navigation modes.
+The image data can be selected either by Thumbnail or by Dots navigation modes.

 * `Thumbnail` - The image panel items will be loaded in thumbnail view additionally.
 When a thumbnail item is clicked, the image panel will switch to the corresponding image data.